Date request received: 27/09/2016

 1) Eligibility criteria for the articles will be formulated

 2) A systematic search strategy will be employed to yield relevant articles

 3) Meta-data will be extracted and coded for each eligible study

 4) Each study will be critically appraised

 5) A narrative and descriptive synthesis will be performed

 6) Outcomes of the synthesis will be discussed

 During the scoping process, the EKLIPSE Methods Expert Group (MEG) and the Knowledge Coordination Body (KCB) Health group discussed potential knowledge synthesis methods, which can be applied for this request.
 Building on the discussions and materials prepared by the EKLIPSE MEG, the following methods were suggested for the different steps of the request:

 - Systematic review

 The draft report developed by the expert working group to answer the question of “which types and components of urban and peri-urban blue spaces have a significant impact on human mental health and mental well-being” was released for external review (22nd January 2020-28th of February 2002).
 The second systematic review draft to understand “which types and components of urban and peri-urban green spaces have a significant impact on human mental health and mental well-being” was released in summer 2020.
-The EWG has integrated the comments from these processes, and the final reports will be available in the second week of March 2021.
+The EWG has integrated the comments from these processes, and the final reports are publically available.